StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_topology.md

 ### Fields used

-The StackState API-Integration Agent executes the Splunk saved searches configured in the [Splunk topology Agent check configuration file](#agent-check) and pushes retrieved data to StackState components and relations.
-The fields from the results of a saved search that are sent to StackState for topology components and relations are described below.
+The StackState API-Integration Agent executes the Splunk saved searches configured in the [Splunk topology V1 Agent check](#agent-check) and pushes retrieved data to StackState as components and relations.
+The fields from the results of a saved search that are sent to StackState are described below.

 #### Component fields